shaker kitchen cabinets with natural wood tone

 Image result for open shelving kitchen

-If you take down wall cabinets for this trend, that is an investment and home value you are removing.
-You should examine if that is ultimately worth it while exploring less costly alternatives.
+If you remove wall cabinets for this trend, you are removing an investment and home value.
+You should examine whether that is ultimately worth it while exploring less costly alternatives.

 6. Chunky hardware